stevetasticsteve/CLA_Hub/readme.md

 ## Core features
-- Create web pages to document culture events (CEs)
-    - Allow cross linking to other CEs x Provides a template for documenting CEs x Fields for phonetic and orthographic text x Label phonetic text with different levels of accuracy enabling exports of thoroughly checked
+- Create web pages to document culture events (CEs) x Allow cross linking to other CEs x Provides a template for documenting CEs x Fields for phonetic and orthographic text x Label phonetic text with different levels of accuracy enabling exports of thoroughly checked